Can a Co-Signer or Guarantor Help You Get a Mortgage in New York?

 So, your responsibility: Be responsible.
 Do your due diligence and be wise about the home purchase.

-Work on building your credit
+Work on building your credit.

-Getting your credit score from bad to fair should definitely be a priority if this is why you're investigating co-signers and guarantors.
+Getting your credit score from bad to fair should be a priority if this is why you're investigating co-signers and guarantors.

 Read on: How to Improve Your Credit Score and Get Approved.